hashsquid/hashsquidbase/README.md

 ## Introduction
   The HashSquid project features 256 generative art hashSquid **NFTs which are able to be _stolen_.**

   This is a unique twist on the gamification of NFTs.
-The objective in this game is to get and maintain ownership of hashSquid NFTs, which can be stolen.
+The objective in this game is to obtain and maintain ownership of hashSquid NFTs, which can be stolen.

   Each hashSquid NFT maps to a `baseHash` (bytes32) and a `guardSum` (uint16).
 To steal an NFT, an `input` (bytes32) must be found where `hashSum(keccak256(baseHash, input))` is below the NFT's current `guardSum`.
 So, the `guardSum` protects the NFT from being stolen: the lower it is, the more difficult it is to steal.